 For example, if you are having RAM, with an operating DRAM frequency of 1600 MHz, and your motherboard does not support more than 1066 MHz, all the connected RAM sticks will operate at 1066 MHz.

 How to check ram speed in Windows 10, 8.1, 7, Vista, and XP

 Steps to check RAM Frequency or speed in Windows

 So, if you want to know the RAM frequencies of the connected RAM sticks, the method to see that is given here.

 Download Piriform Speccy, which is a small utility software to see different specifications related to your computer, from here.
 Install the software on your system.
-(Just install Speccy, as another program from the same developer, which is CCleaner come packed with Speccy, which you should not be installed, if you do not need.)
+(Just install Speccy, as another program from the same developer, which is CCleaner comes packed with Speccy, which you should not be installed, if you do not need it.)

-Piriform speccy Ram identifier software not only allows you to check ram speed of your installed RAM sticks or modules but more than that.
-It tells you about your Operating system, CPU, RAM, Motherboard versions and details, Graphics, Storage, optical drives, Audio Peripherals and Network; means overall all complete information about your Windows PC hardware information.
+Piriform speccy Ram identifier software not only allows you to check the ram speed of your installed RAM sticks or modules but more than that.
+It tells you about your Operating system, CPU, RAM, Motherboard versions and details, Graphics, Storage, optical drives, Audio Peripherals, and Network; which means overall all complete information about your Windows PC hardware information.